-3. Input in file .csv or .zip : input\test.csv/.zip

-4. Output in format.csv : output\test.csv
+- Input in file .csv or .zip: input_test.csv/.zip - 4.
+Output in format.csv: output_test.csv

-A .zip file containing additional information (such as a python notebook) can optionally be uploaded.
+A .zip file containing additional information (such as a Python notebook) can optionally be uploaded.

-In total, it is preferable that the data size be smaller than several GBs, so that is is possible to participate in the challenge with a standard computer.
+In total, it is preferable that the data size be smaller than several GBs, so that a participant can be able to run the challenge with a standard computer.
 In all cases, it is necessary to make the size of the output test set smaller than 10 MBs.